robert-koch-institut/Carotid_intima-media_thickness-Reference_percentiles_from_the_KiGGS_study/Readme.md

 The data set contains aggregated data, namely the results of the GAMLSS model for each indicator.
 The data set contains:

-- reference percentile data for all indicators
+- Reference percentile data for all indicators
 - LMS data for CIMT
 - Data set documentation
 - Metadata for export to other repositories